Join my community and receive my free ebook! Subscribe now >>

 Fresh fruits and vegetables are best, but our lives are so busy so the next best thing is to use frozen vegetables, which is low in sodium.

-The effects of sodium and high blood pressure is to start cutting back on salt and sodium to improve your blood pressure.
+To help control the effects of sodium and high blood pressure is to start cutting back to improve your blood pressure.
 But, we have to remember the body need to balance electrolytes so you must include calcium, magnesium and potassium.

 As always before making any changes to your diet consult with your doctor, and keep up-to-date with studies completed by American Heart Association.